mhnnunes/ethanol_hostapd/README.md

 ## Running ##

 To run Ethanol's hostapd you need to put in the same directory the following files:
-* the modified version of hostapd -- this file is generated in the (hostadp directory of this repository)[https://github.com/h3dema/ethanol_hostapd/tree/master/hostapd-2.6/hostapd].
+* the modified version of hostapd -- this file is generated in the [hostadp directory of this repository](https://github.com/h3dema/ethanol_hostapd/tree/master/hostapd-2.6/hostapd).
 * the certificate -- you can use your own certificate or ours.
-You will find our in (certificate directory of this repository)[https://github.com/h3dema/ethanol_hostapd/tree/master/certificate].
+You will find our in [certificate directory of this repository](https://github.com/h3dema/ethanol_hostapd/tree/master/certificate).
 In the README you will find instructions to generate your own file.
-* the modified version of iw -- You will find the source code in (iw-4.9 directory)[https://github.com/h3dema/ethanol_hostapd/tree/master/iw-4.9].
+* the modified version of iw -- You will find the source code in [iw-4.9 directory](https://github.com/h3dema/ethanol_hostapd/tree/master/iw-4.9).
 * ethanol.ini -- this file should be copied to /etc directory.
-A sample file can be found in (src/ini)[https://github.com/h3dema/ethanol_hostapd/tree/master/hostapd-2.6/src/ini] directory in this repository.
+A sample file can be found in [src/ini](https://github.com/h3dema/ethanol_hostapd/tree/master/hostapd-2.6/src/ini) directory in this repository.